 The St. Andrews Woman’s Club was organized by 21 women interested in creating a better community in the growing St. Andrews area of the Midlands.
 On March 15, 1963, the club was chartered by the South Carolina Federation of Women’s Clubs.
-In 1990, SCFWC became the General Federation of Women’s Clubs of South Carolina.
-St. Andrews Woman’s Club has been an active member in GFWC-SC with large representation at conventions, hosting state and district functions, and many members serving at the state level.
+In 1990 SCFWC became the General Federation of Women’s Clubs of South Carolina.
+St. Andrews Woman’s Club has been active in GFWC-SC with large representation at conventions as well as state and district functions.
+Many SAWC members serve at the state, regional and national levels.

 PROGRAMS: A wide range of monthly programs represents both the diverse interests of club members and the changing concerns of the times.
 Each monthly meeting is hosted by a Community Service Program committee and they secure a speaker to spotlight a topic of interest for that CSP.